geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Yeah, the Qualcomm compiler is really crappy.
 Yeah, anyway.

 ##### **Chenyu** [[00:18:59](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1139)]
 The other one is I think a policy model, the speed.
 So I think it was like 3 milliseconds and now it's 6 or something like that.
-And it's due to one reduced kernel, probably the reduced .
+And it's due to one reduced kernel, probably the reduced.
 So the loader is bad or something like that.
 The reduced kernel itself took like 2.5 milliseconds.

 ##### **Geohot** [[00:19:23](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1163)]
 So fixing that should also fix the speed regression here.
 Otherwise, all the kernel seems to be bad.